eclab/edisyn/README.md

 First install Edisyn from the Edisyn.dmg file located in the "install" directory.
 Sadly, it's a whopping 70MB because it includes the Java VM.  :-(

-Sierra has really locked down the ability to run an application that's not from a paid Apple Developer.
-And for the time being I'm not.
-You will have to get Sierra to permit Edisyn to run.
+Sierra has really locked down the ability to run an application that's not from a paid-up Apple Developer.
+And I'm not one.
+So you will have to instruct Sierra to permit Edisyn to run.

 Let's assume you stuck Edisyn in the /Application directory as usual.
 Then: